 Being a New York green contractor involves pushing two very important elements through DOB code approval: 1. composting toilets 2. gray water and rain water for flushing toilets.

 We recently tried to get composting toilets approved for our Passive House in Harlem but it got shot down.
-We will persevere trying to get it legalized in NYC but [...]
+We will persevere trying to get it legalized [...]

 In Eco Brooklyn’s brownstones we are still weighing the options of using rain water or gray water for flushing the toilets.
 So far we have always decided on doing the gray water, letting the rain water drain into a dry well in the back yard.

-Here are two sketches Joe Schafer my water engineer drew up to [...]
+Here are two sketches Joe Schafer my water engineer drew [...]

 Every Brooklyn brownstone should have a gray water system to feed the toilets, green roof, living wall and garden.